-During the quarter in which you expect to graduate, request a Graduation Request Form from the Career Center or Student Services.
+During the quarter in which you expect to graduate, request a Graduation Request Form from Student Services.
 This form will be used to:

-- 1. Enter your full name as you would like it to appear on your diploma. - 2.
-Meet with the financial aid office for Federal and State loan exit counseling. - Meet with the Student Affairs Coordinator or Career Services Representative to discuss your résumé, cover letter, and career status.
+- 1. Meet with Student Services to review graduation qualifications. - 2.
+Meet with the financial aid office for Federal and State loan exit counseling. - Meet with the Career Services Representative to discuss your résumé, cover letter, and career status.